-Further, Minority Serving Institutions, Minority Business Enterprises, Minority Owned Businesses, Woman Owned Businesses, Veteran Owned Businesses, or entities located in an underserved community that meet the eligibility requirements (See Section III.) are encouraged to apply as the prime applicant or participate on an application as a proposed partner to the prime applicant.
-The Selection Official may consider the inclusion of these types of entities as part of the selection decision See Section V.C.
-Other Selection Factors.
+Further, Minority Serving Institutions65, Minority Business Enterprises, Minority Owned Businesses, Woman Owned Businesses, Veteran Owned Businesses, or entities located in an underserved community that meet the eligibility requirements (See Section III.) are encouraged to apply as the prime applicant or participate on an application as a proposed partner to the prime applicant.
+The Selection Official may consider the inclusion of these types of entities as part of the selection decision as indicated in Section V.C.)].